 Tooth erosion, cavities, mouth sores, and gum problems are common in people who purge.
 The stomach acid caused by forced vomiting erodes tooth enamel and dries out the saliva glands.

 Dehydration affects people with bulimia nervosa and anorexia nervosa.
 It can cause dry, flaky skin and brittle hair.
-Patients may lose hair on the scalp, but grow a layer of downy hair elsewhere, which is the body’s attempt to try to stay warm.
+People may lose hair on the scalp, but grow a layer of downy hair elsewhere, which is the body's attempt to try to stay warm.

 Neurological conditions associated with severe anorexia nervosa include: